-#7 WE USE CLEAR OR AS LIGHT COLOURED PLASTIC AS POSSIBLE
+#7 WE USE CLEAR PLASTIC IF SHELF LIFE ALLOWS IT

-We use clear plastic or as light coloured plastic as possible because it has a wider application scope and therefore a higher recycle value.
+We use clear plastic when shelf life allows it because clear plastic has a wider application scope and therefore a higher recycle value.

-- Clear plastic can be recycled into clear plastic again and when it gets too cloudy colour is added and in the end it will be black. - Clear or light coloured plastic can be recycled to many other colours as recycled material. - Heavy coloured plastic will create a mixed colour that will have black pigments added to be aesthetically pleasing. - Pigments colouring limits the applicability of the plastic e.g. black plastic can never become other colours than black again.
+- Clear plastic can be recycled into clear plastic again and when it gets too cloudy colour is added and in the end it will be black. - Clear plastic can be recycled to any colour as recycled material. - Coloured plastic will create a mixed colour that will have black pigments added to be aesthetically pleasing. - Pigments colouring limits the applicability of the plastic e.g. black plastic can never become other colours than black again.